dylanmooney62/laravel-blog/content/blog/policies.md

 ```

 The logic is quite is simple.

-If the user is an editor allow access.
-If they are an author and own the post, allow access.
-Otherwise deny the request.
+If the user is an editor: allow access.
+If they are an author and own the post: allow access.
+Otherwise: deny the request.

-The method was implemented for Delete and Update methods of the policy.
+This method was used for Delete and Update methods of the policy.

 ```php
 class PostPolicy